CHAPTER PREVIEW

 During construction of a great mosque one day, a group of excited school children ran to him with great urgency – they had noticed one of the minarets was leaning on an angle!

-Once they were out of sight, one of the engineers told the great Mimar Sinan, “Sir, the minaret didn’t move an inch, it’s made of solid brick!”
-Mimar replied, “Yes of course, but if you think we are only building a mosque, you are mistaken, for am I building the next generation”.
+Once they were out of sight, one of the engineers discreetly told Mimar Sinan, “Sir, the minaret didn’t move an inch, it’s made of solid brick.”

 INSIDE THE BOOK